Taxation of Retirement Plans: The 3 Buckets

 So where else can you put your money?

 Life Insurance (Index Universal Life or Variable Universal Life): Life insurance is a Non-Qualified Plan, so you are using after-tax money.
-Life insurance is taxed only on one bucket (the small contribution bucket).
+Plus, only one bucket (the small contribution bucket) is taxed.
 Life insurance allows your money to grow tax-free; you can withdraw money out completely tax-free and your beneficiaries can receive an income-tax-free death benefit.
 Using Index Universal Life (IUL), you can get the upside of an index like the S&P 500 and a guarantee to never have a negative return.
 Life insurance is very similar to a Roth IRA, with the exception of allowing you to put in as much money as you want (a Roth IRA* has a $5,500 a year limit).

 Life insurance offers several additional advantages over qualified plans, especially if you’re a business owner: